mleonardallen/CarND-Vehicle-Detection/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-##### Tracking & Vehicle Class
+##### False Positives

-Instead, of averaging the heatmaps to remove false positives and create smooth bounding boxes, I chose to track each detection with an instance of the `Vehicle` class
+Instead, of averaging the heatmaps to remove false positives and create smooth bounding boxes, I chose to track each detection with an instance of the `Vehicle` class.
+This is in addition to thresholding the heatmap as described above.

 > `vehicle_detection/vehicle.py`

 First I determine if the `label` from above matches a current vehicle.
+To determine if a car matches a given label, I get the center point of the last known position of the car and determine if it is contained within the bounding box defined by the label.

-> `vehicle_detection/pipeline.py` in `process` method starting on `line 139`
+> `vehicle_detection/pipeline.py` in `process` method starting on `line 139` and `vehicle_detection/vehicle.py` in the `matches` method.

+# Overlapping Match

+In the case that two vehicles overlap, I remove both of those vehicles from the tracking list.
+Then a new `vehicle` instance is created to track the overlapping vehicles.
+In this case the newly created vehicle is assumed to have already met the thresholding requirements.

+> `vehicle_detection/pipeline.py` in `process` method starting on `line 152`

+# Single Match

 If matching, the `vehicle` instance is updated with the new measurement.
-The bounding box is not shown until the car is detected in a few frames.
+The new measurement is stored and later leveraged to create a smooth bounding box by averaging over a few frames.

+> `vehicle_detection/pipeline.py` in `process` method starting on `line 160` and `vehicle_detection/vehicle.py` in the `update` method.

+# New Vehicle
+If the label did not match any existing vehicles, a new vehicle instance in created to keep track of the detection.

+> `vehicle_detection/pipeline.py` in `process` method starting on `line 160` and `vehicle_detection/vehicle.py` in the `update` method.

+# Removing Vehicles

+If a vehicle is undetected beyond a threshold number of frames, it is removed from the tracked vehicles.

+> `vehicle_detection/pipeline.py` in `process` method starting on `line 170` and `vehicle_detection/vehicle.py` in the `check_detected` method.

+# Bounding Box

+For all vehicles that meet the thresholding criteria, a bounding box is drawn.
 In addition the width/height and bounding box are averaged over a few frames to provide a smoother bounding box.

-For all vehicles that meet the thresholding criteria, a bounding box is drawn.

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:

-![alt text][image5]

-### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+> `vehicle_detection/pipeline.py` in `process` method starting on `line 174` and `vehicle_detection/vehicle.py` in the `update` method.

 ---